AniMcGill/anime-quiz/README.md

 + Autoplay music (yes/no)
 + Question duration: set the duration for the question timers
 # TODO
-+ Add serial for the bluetooth
++ Test serial for the bluetooth
-+ Test music and screenshot question display
-+ Add a control for animating text questions
++ Add playback options for when autoplay = false
-+ Add and implement settings